Srujana2063/RFID-ATTENDANCE-SYSTEM/README.md

-RFID-ATTENDANCE-SYSTEM
+## RFID and Camera-Based Attendance System with Head Count

+## Project Overview

-An integrated RFID and camera-based attendance system automates tracking by using RFID tags and facial recognition.
+The RFID and Camera-Based Attendance System is an innovative solution designed to automate the attendance tracking process in educational institutions and workplaces.An integrated RFID and camera-based attendance system automates tracking by using RFID tags and facial recognition.
 It ensures real-time, accurate data capture, minimal human intervention, and enhanced security.
 Integrated with data analytics, it provides insights, trend analysis, and predictive capabilities for efficient management.

-## RFID and Camera-Based Attendance System with Head Count

-## Project Overview

-The RFID and Camera-Based Attendance System is an innovative solution designed to automate the attendance tracking process in educational institutions and workplaces.
 This system leverages RFID technology and camera-based headcount verification to enhance accuracy, streamline record-keeping, and reduce manual intervention.
 By combining RFID with camera systems, this project ensures that attendance data is not only accurate but also secure and easy to manage.

 ## Key Features